Zephelion/portfolio-2.0/README.md

 ## Description

 Newly and improved portfolio build with sveltekit.
-Needs some optimization but for now it will give you a rough idea of who I am.
+Still in progress but it will be more complete over time.
 ![Russell Numo](images/russellnumo.png)